 Despite the fact that it has not been proven to be physically addictive, frequent users of mescaline can develop a tolerance to the drug, meaning higher doses are needed to achieve the same hallucinogenic effect.
 Higher doses of mescaline increase the user’s chance of becoming violently ill.

 Take action & empower yourself

 Call now to be connected to a compassionate treatment provider.

 Finding Treatment for Mescaline

 There are no current FDA approved medications to treat the abuse of mescaline or other psychedelic drugs, it is simply recommended that the user discontinue use and seek behavioral therapy.
 Although mescaline has a comparatively low physical-addiction risk, people can become addicted to certain behaviors or feelings that are induced by mescaline.
 Behavioral therapy targets the origin behind addiction to these behaviors and can be extremely helpful in quitting mescaline use.
-If you’re struggling with mescaline abuse and are ready to start on the path to recovery, contact a dedicated treatment specialist today.
+If you’re struggling with mescaline abuse and are ready to start on the path to recovery, contact a dedicated treatment provider today.

 What are you struggling with?

 There are many different forms of addiction.
 Get the information you need to help you overcome yours.